SindiBuklaji/resi-ai-chatbot/README.md

-# RESI AI Conversation Bot
+# RESI AI Chat Bot

-This is the conversation bot for the RESI.
-It is a multi-lingual bot for helping people how to control RESI.
+This is the chat bot for the RESI lockers.
+It is a multi-lingual bot for helping people use RESI.

 ## Usage